Romaldkirk Parish Council

 This is NOT a Parish Council meeting, but is an opportunity for electors to discuss 'parish affairs'.

-Read of copy of the DRAFT minutes of the 2024 Annual Parish Meeting.
-These minutes will be considered for approval at the next Parish Meeting.
+Read of copy of the minutes of the 2024 Annual Parish Meeting, which were approved at the Annual Parish Meeting on 22 May 2025.

 Civility and Respect